SeanCassiere/nv-reservation-cc-update/README.md

-# Navotar Adding Credit Card Details for a Reservation
+# Navotar Reservation Details Update

-To be able to add card details to a reservation.
+This application is used to add additional details to their reservation.

+View the Navotar Public [API Documentation](https://app.navotar.com/api).

 ## URL Params